irene-hong/privacyPlugin/README.md

 cd privacyPlugin
 git checkout -b YOUR_BRANCH_NAME
 ```
-After makeing changes and commit them by git, do this:
+After making changes and commits, do this:
 ```bash
 git branch # you should be in YOUR_BRANCH_NAME git push origin YOUR_BRANCH_NAME